Label resources to indicate what learning needs the resource addresses

 An inclusive learning experience is one that matches the needs of the individual learner.
 Some of the needs that can affect learning include:

 - sensory, motor, cognitive, emotional and social constraints;

-- individual learning styles and approaches;
+- individual learning preferences and approaches;

 - linguistic or cultural preferences;